kushaldas/johnnycanencrypt/docs/api.rst

                         >>> plain_bytes = ks.decrypt(secret_key2, encrypted_bytes, password=password)

+        .. method:: decrypt_bytes_on_card(certdata: bytes, data: bytes, pin:bytes): -> bytes

+                Decryptes the given encrypted bytes using the smartcard.
+You will have to pass the public key as the *certdata* argument.

         .. method:: decrypt_file(key, encrypted_path: Union[str,bytes,BinaryIO], outputfile, password=""):

                 Decryptes the given *encrypted_path* and wrties the output to the *outputfile* path (both given as str or bytes).
 In the *encrypted_path* can be an opened file handler to read